aleks96n/BioInfoKallisto/README.md

 ./nextflow makeFastq.nf --studyFile study_file.txt
 ```

-Run the python script to create an out.tsv somethings and move it to the qtlmap testdata folder.
+Run the python script to create the count matrix (in the form of out.tsv).
+This file is around 300MB large.
+Move it to the qtlmap testdata folder.
 ```bash
 module load python
 python makeMatrix.py ResultsQ